jcldavid/Embellish/README.md

 About
 ------

-Embellish is a simple class for generating QR Codes.
+Embellish is a beautiful class for generating **QR Codes**.
 You are free to use it and modify it as you wish.

 Usage
 -----------